Elliot2718/dbt-orchestration/README.md

 _**Takeaway**: Not a scalable solution, but a great way to test out commands._

 ## Github Actions
+Github actions is a workflow automation tool.
+Since we are deploying a simple pipeline, we can run the same commands we did above

 ## Azure DevOps Pipelines